Enhancing case management and analytics with help from IBM Enterprise Content Management software and Insight 2 Value

-Insight 2 Value, an IBM Business Partner that specialises in case management and content analytics were engaged and recommended IBM FileNet Case Manager.
+Insight 2 Value, an IBM Business Partner specialising in case management and content analytics, was engaged and recommended IBM FileNet Case Manager.

 “FileNet Case Manager ticked all the boxes – we saw that it could provide almost everything we wanted out of the box,” says the Head of Business Transformation.
-“Our only concern was that it was a relatively new product at the time, so we asked Insight 2 Value to provide a proof of concept to make sure it would meet our needs.
+“Our only concern was that it was a relatively new product at the time, so we asked Insight 2 Value to provide a proof of concept to ensure it would meet our needs.
 We spent three weeks testing it, and our users were fully involved in configuring the software to support our processes.
-At the end of that time, we made a unanimous decision to go ahead with a full implementation.”
+At the end of that time, we unanimously decided to go ahead with a full implementation.”

 Delivering results fast

 Insight 2 Value upgraded the existing IBM FileNet P8 platform to the latest version and then installed and configured IBM FileNet Case Manager on top.
 The implementation was completed within just three months.

 “The project went exceptionally well, which is testament to the flexibility of the software itself, the expertise of Insight 2 Value, and the dedication of our in-house team,” comments the Head of Business Transformation.
 Phil Hagen, Director at Insight 2 Value, adds: “The customer’s approach to project management was excellent – they ensured that representatives from all their different teams were involved in the project design and user training, which helped our combined team deliver a solution that met all the requirements within a very tight deadline.”